spacekey28/React-Random-Anime-Selector/README.md

-** This side project is to apply for the position at Allied Telesis Labs Ltd.
+* This side project is for a test with Allied Telesis Labs Ltd.